shesh96/role-based-task-manager-app/README.md

-# Ethara Team Task Manager
+# Role Based Task Manager App

 ## 📖 Overview
-Ethara Team Task Manager is a full-stack, comprehensive web application designed to streamline collaboration and task management for teams.
+Role Based Task Manager is a full-stack, comprehensive web application designed to streamline collaboration and task management for teams.
 Built entirely on the MERN stack (MongoDB, Express, React, Node.js), this application mirrors the core functionalities of industry-standard tools like Trello and Asana.

 The primary goal of this project is to provide a seamless environment where users can create projects, assign tasks, and track team progress through a centralized, dynamic dashboard.